davidmackeydev/dev-study-guide/README.md

 # prework-study-guide
-A study guide website for the Georgia Tech Bootcamp prework course.
+A study guide for the Georgia Tech Bootcamp prework course.